Removal from the TSB and other lender panels: Why they do it and how to get reinstated

 • TSB may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-• Missing deadline to reapply to be on the TSB convincing panel
+• Failure to reapply to remain on the TSB convincing panel

-• Does my practice need to apply annually to be reinstated on the TSB conveyancing panel?
+• Is there a limit to the amount of occasions my law firm can submit applications to be reinstated on the TSB conveyancing panel?

-• What will happen if our TSB panel reinstatement application is refused and the client of the firm has a mortgage application with the TSB?
+• What are the consequences if our TSB panel reinstatement application is turned down and the client of the firm has a mortgage offer with the TSB?

 Top Tip: The best way to avoid the hassle of seeking TSB panel reinstatement is to ensure that your firm is not removed off of the TSB conveyancing panel in the first place.